 - Directed the successful completion of an in situ biotreatment remedy for perchlorate in a primary source area

 - Developed comprehensive database of groundwater level and water quality data from over 600 wells nested within 200 boreholes

 - Developed and calibrated a multi-layer, transient, flow-and-transport model using MODFLOW, MT3D, and MODPATH to manage and evaluate remedial wellfield effectiveness and contaminant plume capture

 - Conducted vadose zone modeling to assess source areas

-- Constructed a new model for managing and optimizing the long-term groundwater remedy that will incorporate a 3D Leapfrog model and data from over 3,000 wells
+- Constructed a new model for managing and optimizing the long-term groundwater remedy that will incorporate a 3D Leapfrog model and hydrogeologic data from more than 3,000 wells

 - Managed a compliance monitoring and reporting program